magdasaif/setting_module/readme.md

-# hmvc product module as a package
+# hmvc Setting module as a package

 - ✅ Make sure you install nwidart/laravel-modules
 - ✅ Install this package